adzerk-oss/boot-cljs-repl/README.md

 ### Connect REPL Client

-To start the CLJS REPL you must connect to the running Clojure nREPL server and create a new CLJS REPL:
+To start evaluating forms in the browser you must first connect to the running Clojure nREPL server and create a new, browser-connected CLJS REPL:

 #### Terminal